intel/rohd/README.md

 ```

+You can find an executable version of this counter example in [example/counter.dart](https://github.com/intel/rohd/blob/main/example/counter.dart).

 ### A more complex example

 See a more advanced example of a logarithmic-depth tree of arbitrary functionality at [doc/TreeExample.md](doc/TreeExample.md).

+You can find an executable version of the tree example in [example/tree.dart](https://github.com/intel/rohd/blob/main/example/tree.dart).

 ### Logical signals
-The fundamental signal building block in ROHD is called `Logic`.
+The fundamental signal building block in ROHD is called [`Logic`](https://intel.github.io/rohd/rohd/Logic-class.html).

 ```dart
 // a one bit, unnamed signal